Helping you preserve the land you love

-By 2030, North Carolina’s population is expected to swell from its current 9 million to 12 million residents.
+By 2030, North Carolina’s population is expected to swell from its current 9 million residents to 12 million.
 It’s inevitable that we’ll see some loss of rural land as homes, offices and shops are built to accommodate this growth.
 Our state is already losing 100,000 acres every year to urban and suburban development – an area the size of Winston-Salem and High Point combined.

 CTNC and the state’s local land trusts want to make sure that we protect areas where development shouldn’t occur.
 That includes: